accordproject/cicero-word-add-in-deprecated/README.md

-# Accord Project Smart Clause Microsoft Word add-in
+# Accord Project Microsoft Word add-in

-Use the Accord Project Microsoft Word add-in to manage the Smart Clauses in your legal documents.
+Use the Accord Project Microsoft Word add-in to manage the clauses in your Smart Legal Contracts.

 ## Table of Contents
 * [Change History](#change-history)